Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-Before you can know whether any breed of dog is right for your life, it’s important to look at its history and heritage.
-Since dog breeds have been developed for centuries to fulfill certain roles in their owners’ lives, taking a closer look at where they come from will always leave you better informed as to whether they’ll be a natural match for your life today.
+Before you’re sure a dog is suitable for your home, it’s essential to look at their history and heritage.
+Since dogs have been developed for centuries to fulfill specific roles in their owners’ lives, a closer look at where they come from will always leave you better informed about whether they’ll be a natural match for your home.

-One of the smallest of the hound group, Beagles were developed as a dedicated scent hound whose purpose was to hunt wild hare.
 Their incredibly acute sense of smell gives them superior tracking abilities but can also incline them to wander off while on the trail of a scent.
-Intelligent and good-tempered, these small dogs have few inherited health problems and are popular pets due to their gentle dispositions.
+They’re intelligent and good-tempered, have few inherited health problems, and are popular pets due to their gentle dispositions.

-Bringing together the traits of the Miniature Schnauzer and the Beagle, then, produces the mild-mannered but occasionally stubborn Schneagle.
-Loving and caring to an extreme, these small designer dogs develop close bonds with their owners and can be prone to anxiety if left alone for too long.
-They’re generally tolerant of other dogs and children, but their single-minded focus can make them difficult to train.
+Bringing together the traits of the Miniature Schnauzer and the Beagle produces the mild-mannered but occasionally stubborn Schneagle.
+They’re loving and caring to an extreme, develop close bonds with their owners, and can be prone to anxiety if left alone for too long.
+They generally tolerate other dogs and children, but their single-minded focus can make them challenging to train.

 3 Little-Known Facts About the Schneagle